HDFGroup/vol-log-based/README.md

   + The subfiling feature is under development.
   + Async I/O (a new feature of HDF5 in the future release) is not yet supported.
   + Virtual Datasets (VDS) feature is not supported.
+  + It does not support multiple opened instances of the same file or dataset object
+    + The log-based VOL caches some metadata in opened file and dataset handle that is not synced between opened instances
+    + The file can be corrupted if the application open and operate multiple handles to the same object
+  + The name of (links to) objects cannot start with '_' character
+    + Objects with a name starting with '_' are used by the log-based VOL for its own data and metadata
+  + The log-based VOL does not support all HDF5 APIs.
+See [compatibility](doc/compatibility.md) for more information.

 ### References
 * [HDF5 VOL application developer manual](https://github.com/HDFGroup/hdf5doc/raw/vol_docs/RFCs/HDF5/VOL/user_guide/vol_user_guide.pdf)